 As you can see from these curves, very light hp demand (not much fun on the track) from the powertrain results in long time duration for the ESS energy delivery (~3 hours at 1 amp to ~14.5 hours duration at .2 amp to minimum acceptable voltage for this cell) before ESS voltage starts dropping which will reduce the potential for peak hp when demanded.
 Larger ESSs (higher kWh capacity) would then demand less current per cell (see lower amp discharge curves below, hence increasing time ESS can produce more hp.
 There are more technical issues involved in proper high performance ESS design that go beyond the objective of this article, like cell internal resistance (IR) creating cell heating at high discharge currents (we always seek lowest IR cells for performance ESS designs), ESS/cell cooling system effectiveness, etc. Refer to Tesla Model S on the track below. (figure src: https://lygte-info.dk/review/batteries2012/Samsung%20INR18650-30Q%203000mAh%20%28Pink%29%20UK.html )

 On the flip side of the max cell discharge scenario is the very crucial max charge scenario which occurs during regen braking while driving the electric powertrain aggressively.
 If one can optimally use regenerative braking and maintain higher ESS SOC and hence voltages, than higher power can be obtained.
 Usually an ESS cell max discharge and charge are closely related in terms of performance.
 An important side issue is that battery cells have an estimated number of full charge and discharge cycles tied to their cell temperatures, so depending on conditions controlling fast charge rates from either external charger or a car’s regen system is quite often designed in by major OEMs.
 (Tesla for example “throttles” down the max charging rate to avoid damaging the car’s batteries)

 This is a good article to dive deeper into the obtainable “ESS or battery hp” for an electric powertrains, even though the discussion is for ESSs at a smaller scale – the math is the same. https://insideevs.com/ev-nerdgasm-batteries-cbre-dream-build-next-chapter/

 State-of-the-art high power inverter/controllers tend to have short peak power time periods, e.g. 30 seconds, so one would use its maximum continuous current rating of these devices to size a powertrain for a specific desired “peak hp”.
 This also applies to the motor itself, even if properly cooled.
-30 second burst peak power capability may be adequate for a 0-62mph runs, but as has been shown with road versions of Tesla Model S on the track, which was not designed for optimal track performance, constant requests for peak power produces over-heating and forces the system to degrade the allowable power to what the system can produce continuously, keeping all components in their proper temperature range and not over-stressing the ESS cells. (see linked articles below for supporting evidence)
+30 second burst peak power capability may be adequate for a 0-62mph runs, but as has been shown with road versions of Tesla Model S on the track, which was not designed for optimal track performance, constant requests for peak power produces over-heating and forces the system to degrade the allowable power or “throttling down” to what the system can produce continuously, keeping all components in their proper temperature range and not over-stressing the ESS cells. (see linked articles below for supporting evidence)